UNITED STATES

 Our unaudited interim financial statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information, the instructions to the Quarterly Report on Form 10-Q (Quarterly Report) under the Securities Exchange Act of 1934, as amended (the Exchange Act), and Rule 10-01 of Regulation S-X under the Exchange Act.
 Certain information and footnote disclosures normally included in the annual financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations relating to interim financial statements.

-The Condensed Consolidated Balance Sheet as of June 30, 2023, as well as the Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Comprehensive Income, Condensed Consolidated Statements of Shareholders’ Equity for the three months ended June 30, 2023 and 2022, and the Condensed Consolidated Statements of Cash Flows for the three months ended June 30, 2023 and 2022, are unaudited.
+The Condensed Consolidated Balance Sheet as of June 30, 2024, as well as the Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Comprehensive Income, Condensed Consolidated Statements of Cash Flows, and Condensed Consolidated Statements of Shareholders’ Equity for the three months ended June 30, 2024 and 2023, are unaudited.
 However, these financial statements have been prepared on the same basis as those in the audited annual financial statements.
 In the opinion of management, all adjustments of a recurring nature necessary to fairly state the results of operations, financial position, and cash flows have been made.

 Use of estimates

 Preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that may affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported periods.
-Actual results could differ from those estimates due to uncertainties.
+Actual results could differ from those estimates.

 2. Summary of Significant Accounting Policies